mkunesch/gym-satellite/README.md

 # Satellite environment

+## Update: as of June 2018 I am no longer adding or making changes to this code.
+I'm leaving it online in case anyone is interested.

 An environment for OpenAI gym (https://gym.openai.com) in which an agent has to learn to keep a satellite in a given orbit around Earth by firing its engines.
 To make the task more difficult, random initial perturbations and (grossly